 "OK" in case of Notify operation.

 The Hosting CSE shall include Request Identifier parameter in the response primitive.
+The Release Version Indicator parameter shall be included unless the primitive is being sent to a Release 1 entity.

 The Hosting CSE shall include the Content parameter in a Retrieve Response.
 The Hosting CSE shall include the Content parameter in a Create/Update/Delete Response unless the Result Content is set to 0 (nothing).
 If the Result Content is not given in the Request, the default value for Delete is 0 (nothing), for Create/Retieve/Update it is 1 (all attributes).